-IT professionals use many types of tools and it's not always clear what the advantages and disadvantages between them are.
-Diagramming, modeling, and visualization tools all have their strengths and we recommend using the best tool for the job - often in combination where that makes sense.
+IT professionals use many types of tools and the advantages and disadvantages between them are not always clear.
+Diagramming, modeling, and visualization tools all have their strengths and we recommend using the best tool for the job - often in combination, where that makes sense.

 Diagramming tools like Lucidchart and Visio are extremely easy to get started with to quickly sketch a design to understand your own thoughts or to share with others.
 Modeling tools like Archi, Sparx Enterprise Architect, etc have a higher barrier to entry but that extra effort pays off when you are creating multiple, linked views or when you need to infer information across many linked components.
 Finally, visualization tools excel in generating insights across multiple datasets.